jkhazri/applitodo/README.md

-# Todo-Web-app
-A Fully Responsive Todo-Web-App With Flask-python
+# A Fully Responsive Todo-Web-App With Flask-python

 > First